Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: The dependence of subhalo population properties on the cosmic web

 One of the small-scale \LCDM{} discrepancies, which was underscored by \cite{10.1111/j.1745-3933.2011.01074.x}, is the so-called `Too Big Too Fail' (TBTF) problem.
 It arises from a difference between the distribution of internal properties inferred for the most massive satellites of Milky Way mass hosts in the AQUARIUS simulation suite and the internal properties of the observed dwarf Milky Way satellites \citep{10.1111/j.1365-2966.2012.20695.x}.
 A similar assertion was made for the field dwarf galaxies discovered in the Local Group \citep{10.1093/mnras/stu1477}.
-Many possible reasons have been proposed for the discrepancy, with some suggesting that processes connected to baryonic physics can lower the \vmax{} values of subhalos hosting dwarf galaxies, while others claim that assuming a lower virial mass of the Galactic DM halo \citep{10.1093/mnras/stt259} could significantly alleviate the problem, given the strong correlation between the abundance of high \vmax{} satellites and the host virial mass \citep{10.1093/mnras/stu1849}.
+Many possible reasons have been proposed for the discrepancy, with some suggesting that processes connected to baryonic physics can lower the \vmax{} values of subhaloes hosting dwarf galaxies, while others claim that assuming a lower virial mass of the Galactic DM halo \citep{10.1093/mnras/stt259} could significantly alleviate the problem, given the strong correlation between the abundance of high \vmax{} satellites and the host virial mass \citep{10.1093/mnras/stu1849}.
 The second feature we observe in Fig. \ref{fig:v-R} carries significant implications for the TBTF problem.
 Moving the Milky Way halo from a cosmic filament to a cosmic wall alleviates the TBTF problem by decreasing the number of high \vmax{} satellites while increasing their \rmax{} values.
-Our results also signify the importance of the control over the cosmic environment when constructing theoretical predictions for subhalo kinematic and density distributions.
+Our results also signify the importance of control over the cosmic environment when constructing theoretical predictions for subhalo kinematic and density distributions.

 The third important observation concerns a trend associated with the mass of the parent halo.
-Specifically, at fixed \vmax{}, subhalos exhibit systematically lower median \rmax{} values when they are hosted by lower-mass halos.
+Specifically, at fixed \vmax{}, subhaloes exhibit systematically lower mean \rmax{} values when they are hosted by lower-mass haloes.
 To provide further detail, the environmental effects above $\vmax{} = \kms[80]$ become noticeable within the $\Msun[10^{12}]$ mass bin.
-The difference becomes progressively pronounced, approximately ranging from $5$ to $8\%$ across all \vmax{} values for bins within the range $\Msun[10^{10}-10^{11}]$.
+The difference becomes progressively pronounced, approximately ranging from $3$ to $8\%$ across all \vmax{} values for bins within the range $\Msun[10^{10}-10^{11}]$.